rochanehurst/CS370-Team3/README.md

 ---

 ## 🖥 Requirements to Run
-- Windows 10 or 11
+- Windows 10 or 11 (**64-bit**)
+- CPU: Dual-core, 1.5 GHz or faster (anything that still pretends to function)
+- RAM: 512 MB minimum (1 GB+ recommended — more if your computer also doubles as a space heater)
+- Display: 800×600 resolution or higher
+- Storage: ~80 MB of free space (or roughly 50 billion crabs)
+- **Google Chrome** and an active **Internet connection** — required for updating the course database

+---

+### Optional (but Highly Recommended)
-- A keyboard and mouse you haven't broken... yet
+- A keyboard and mouse you haven’t smashed yet
-- A CPU that at least pretends to know what it’s doing
+- A CPU that at least *pretends* to know what it’s doing
-- One stick of RAM (Two may be pushing it)
+- One loose stick of RAM
-- ~80 MB of free storage space (or roughly 50 billion crabs)
+- A black-and-white monitor (or a color one, if you’re feeling fancy)
+- That AV cable you’ve been keeping *"just in case"* for the last decade

 ---